Islam and Same-Sex Attraction: The Question That Can’t Be Avoided

 Heterosexual desire outside of marriage is also natural, also powerful, and also prohibited.
 A married person who is attracted to someone other than their spouse experiences a genuine, unchosen desire.
 Islam does not deny the reality of that desire; it asks the person not to act on it.
 The existence of a desire does not, in the Islamic framework, create the right to fulfil it.

 This framework is not unique to Islam.
-Every serious ethical system — secular or religious — requires human beings to refrain from acting on some desires.
-The question is not whether restraint is ever justified, but whether this particular restraint is justified.
-And that depends on whether the standard being applied — God’s command — is legitimate.
+Every serious ethical system (secular or religious) requires human beings to refrain from acting on some desires.
+The question is whether this particular restraint is justified, rather than whether restraint is ever justified.
+And that depends on whether the standard being applied (God’s command) is legitimate.

 The harder question

 This is not a satisfying answer for everyone.
 It may not be a satisfying answer for you.
-But it is an honest one: Islam teaches that this life is temporary, that its trials are real, and that patience under genuine hardship is among the most valued qualities a person can have.
-The promise is not that the burden will be removed, but that it will be compensated — by a God who knows exactly what it costs.
+It is an honest one.
+Islam teaches that this life is temporary, that its trials are real, and that patience under genuine hardship is among the most valued qualities a person can have.
+The promise is that the burden will be compensated, by a God who knows exactly what it costs, rather than that the burden will be removed.

 What this does not justify